gitcpy/diagram-zoom-drag/README.md

 	2.1.1 Download

 	Download code zip file and unzip it, or you just pull it from github.
 Anyway you like.
-Then you will get a doc named mermaid-zoom-drag-plugin.
+Then you will get a doc named mermaid-zoom-drag-main, rename it to mermain-zoom-drag-main.

 	2.1.2 Install